KuszmarJacek/Yet-Another-React-App/README.md

 The app is built on top of vite with Typescript.
 It uses MUI for styling it's elements for a consistent and functional look.
 Axios alongside Tanstack Query are used for REST operations.
-Right now authentication is not useful for any production enviroment since storing the JWT in a sessionStorage is not a good idea, see: [OWASP Token Storage on Clinet Side](https://cheatsheetseries.owasp.org/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.html#token-storage-on-client-side).
+Right now authentication is not useful for any production enviroment since storing the JWT in a sessionStorage is not a good idea, see: [OWASP Token Storage on Client Side](https://cheatsheetseries.owasp.org/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.html#token-storage-on-client-side).
 Authentication will be refactored in acoordance with the backend in the future and right not HttpOnly cookie is considered as an easier option and working with a full Oauth2 in the backend as the harder option.

 ## Future ideas